 Greenfield graduated from Cardozo Senior High School in 1946 and attended Miner Teachers College in Washington until 1949.
 Her first job was as a clerk typist with the U.S. Patent Office.

-She began to write poetry and then saw that there were far too children’s few books that told the truth about African-Americans.
+She began to write poetry and then saw that there were far too children’s few books that told the truth about African Americans.

 “Then and there, I decided to make that my mission,” said Greenfield.
-“I wanted my books to enable black children to realize how beautiful and smart they are.
+“I wanted my books to enable Black children to realize how beautiful and smart they are.
 I wanted to write books that inspired and uplifted them, that made them laugh and be happy.”

 She married in 1950 and has two children.
 In the late 1960s Greenfield began to work with the District of Columbia Black Writers’ Workshop.
-She was director of adult fiction (1971-73) and director of children’s literature 1973-74).
+She was director of adult fiction (1971-73) and director of children’s literature (1973-74).
 She first wrote humorous rhymes then songs.
 She then tried three short stories that were rejected, but she kept practicing her writing until she was published.

-Greenfield continues to write, speak at conferences, and even recorded a rap video with her grandson of “Nathaniel’s Rap” from the book In the Land of Words: New and Selected Poems.
+She recorded a rap video with her grandson of “Nathaniel’s Rap” from the book In the Land of Words: New and Selected Poems.